Skip to content

 0.75 / 1

-[Externally verified] The company reports having formed a partnership with the Karya Masoraian Community in protecting the forest in the Ddanau Maosraian area to analyze and map peatland areas around the company's operational areas.
-The purpose of the peat mapping activity is to identify the distribution of peat areas and determine the depth, and maturity level, as well as monitor recommendations in the management of areas categorized as peat areas.
-However, the information reported is not externally verified.
+The company reports a partnership program with the Karya Masoraian Community Forest Farmers Group (KTH) to analyse and map peatland areas around its operations.
+The purpose of the peat mapping activity is to identify the distribution of peat areas, determine the depth and maturity levels, and recommend monitoring for the management of these peat areas.

 • N